Anof-cyber/PyCript-Docs/Scripts.md

 !>Make sure the path provided to the extension for encrpytion and decryption Javascript file has all the required library installed.

+## Demo Code
+If you are looking for demo encryption decryption code for command type of encryption or logic you can get it from the [PyCript Templace](https://github.com/Anof-cyber/PyCript-Template)